 3. Content and services for customers.

-Our network and IT capabilities will be combined to create a toolkit of standard services.
-This will apply to our products as well as to the option of integrating our services into third-party services, such as those provided by companies and software developers, by using standardized interfaces.
+We are combining our network and IT capabilities to create a toolkit of standard services.
+This applies to our own products as well as to the option of integrating our services into third-party services, such as those provided by companies and software developers, by using standardized interfaces.
 This toolkit will be a springboard for new business models and sales opportunities.
 With it, we will enable our partners to develop innovative solutions while participating in the process at the same time.

 Telekom helps business customers bring their content and services to the customer.
 For example, Telekom provides its partners with state-of-the-art billing models, installs modern access management systems and guarantees high service quality.

-Telekom also continued its cooperation with local governments in 2012, responding to calls to bid in the context of the More Broadband for Germany project in 2011 within the scope of bid processes.
+Telekom also continued its cooperation with local governments in 2012, responding to calls to bid in the context of the More Broadband for Germany project.
 In those areas where broadband expansion may not be economically feasible for us as a company, support from public funding is a viable option.
-For example, communities could provide existing conduits that are not in use, perform the civil engineering work required or participate in a network expansion project by making a financial contribution.
+For example, communities could provide existing conduits that are not in use, perform the civil engineering work required or make a financial contribution.
 More than 4,000 communities and over one million households have been receiving broadband infrastructure through these means since 2008.
 We entered into 830 cooperation projects with communities to expand the broadband infrastructure in 2012 alone, making it possible to give more than 280,000 households access to the broadband network.
 We are planning to team up with communities for additional projects of similar size and scope in 2013.
 Since 2011, Telekom has also been building up VDSL technology with bandwidths of up to 50 Mbit/s in rural areas on the basis of such cooperation projects.

-The fundamental part of broadband-based high-speed Internet is a fiber optic network.
-Expanding the fiber-optic infrastructure to achieve blanket coverage goes hand in hand with tremendous financial expense.
+The backbone of high-speed broadband Internet is a fiber-optic network.
+Expanding the fiber-optic infrastructure to achieve full coverage goes hand in hand with tremendous financial expense.
 Experts estimate EUR 70 to 80 billion to provide full fiber-optic coverage in Germany alone.
 The more remote the communities, the higher the costs.
 Reasons for this include the necessary civil engineering works, which can cost up to EUR 70,000 per kilometer.

 Blanket coverage calls for cooperation.